valsamovich/cs.github.io/docs/tutorials/hadoop.md

 **Components:**

-- **HDFS**(Haddop Destributed file system), a distributed file system manages data accross the cluster and makes it avalable for processing.
+- **HDFS** (Haddop Destributed file system), a distributed file system manages data accross the cluster and makes it avalable for processing.
-- **YARN**(Yet Another Resource Negotiator), a recource manager that manages and schedules computational assets and an application deplyment framework for runnig processing jobs.
+- **YARN** (Yet Another Resource Negotiator), a recource manager that manages and schedules computational assets and an application deplyment framework for runnig processing jobs.
 - **Node** is a individual machine which run YARN and HDFS
-  - **Master node** run global managment processes.
+  - **Master node** (NameNode) run global managment processes.
-  - **Worker nodes** run local data and appication processes.
+  - **Worker nodes** (DataNode ) run local data and appication processes.
 - **Cluster** is a set of machines that run YARN and HDFS.
 Cluster can have a single node or many thousands, the cluster sclaes linearly - every node bring more capacity and performance.

 ## HDFS

 **HDFS**is a distributed file system.
 HDFS provides redundant storage of extremely large data sets by keeping data in a cluster of cheap unreliable, but cost effective computers.
 By spreading data accross a cluster, HDFS ensures that data is made local to computational processess.

+- HDFS is a software layer on top of a native file system** susch as ext4 or xfs.
+- Interface to HDFS is similar to poxis-complient** such as Unix or Linux.
+- HDFS performs best with a modest number of large files.
+- HDFS is optimized for large, streaming reads of files.
+- HDFS is a **worm storage**, write once, read many.
+- All files are split into blocks, usually either 64 or 128MB.
+Its' configurable.

+Note that metadata associated with the files is stored in the memory of the NameNode.
+When a client application wants to read a file it requests metadata from the NameNode to locate blocks, then communicates directly with the DataNodes to read the data.